 Vice President of Admissions

-We will continue to monitor public health guidance and provide updates on the phases of our re-opening as they become available.
+We will continue to closely monitor public health guidance in both our countries and modify our implementation plans accordingly, reserving the ability to continue operating in a virtual environment if necessary.
 If you have any questions in the meantime, please direct them to [email protected].

 To date, we have made 962 awards to students at all three campuses totaling $974,416 in three rounds of funding, in a combination of U.S. and Canadian dollars.
 The most recent round of awards was made on March 11.